569 Jefferson Lab

 My recent work on dark matter with dissipative dynamics (with J. Fan, A. Katz, and L. Randall) has been highlighted in an APS Physics Synopsis.

-I'm an assistant professor at the Harvard Physics Department, High-Energy Theory Group.
+I'm an associate professor at the Harvard Physics Department, High-Energy Theory Group.
 My research interests are in theoretical high-energy physics, with a particular focus on understanding possibilities for physics beyond the Standard Model.
 I am also interested, more generally, in exploring quantum field theories.